-Sleep in a castle
+Sleep in a castle in Valladolid

-Around Christmas time, when everyone is focused on finding the perfect gift, we thought we would write this post about our experience.
+When everyone is focused on finding the perfect gift, we thought we would write this post about our experience.
 We think that the gift of sleeping in a castle would be really cool to enjoy with your better half or a great way to treat yourself.
 You can literally feel like a princess!

 Although this region is best known for its wines, a trip through our area could surprise you with an option as cool as being able to sleep in a castle packed with centuries of history.